PunchThrough/bean-arduino-core/README.md

 # Code Style and Quality

-Code in this repo should adhere to the [Punch Through C++ Style Guide](http://punchthrough.github.io/styleguide/cpp.html).
+Code in this repo should adhere to the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

 This repo comes with tools to ensure your code meets style guidelines.
 If code you submit for review does not fit our style guide, your pull request will fail our automated tests.
 Lint your code before submitting it to avoid this.